 William Cuthbertson has given concerts in Germany, Holland, Poland, Denmark, Norway, England, Russia, Austria, Sweden, Switzerland and the United States.
 In 2010 , Chopin’s 200th anniversary, he gave a series of six recitals in Waldkirch and in 2011, three Liszt recitals for Liszt‚s 200th anniversary.

-In November 2017 he will be serving on the jury of the 4th Thailand International Chopin Competition in Bangkok.
+In November 2017 he served on the jury and performed at the 4th Thailand International Chopin Competition in Bangkok.

 The Badische Zeitung (4/03/2010 ) wrote: